Sadrita404/Twin-Key/Journal.md

 ---

-## July 3rd : Started with the schematic of the PCB
+## June 26th : Started with the schematic of the PCB

 So in the previous day, I have already selected the micro controller and pretty much about the layout of the keyboard.
 So today I will going to make the schematic for the PCB so that I can start working on the PCB board and I can start working on rest of the thing that can be done only after making the schematic because schematic is the first part for making any PCB and for me taking the right footprint from the library with matching it to the data sheet will take me a lot of time, and I finally managed to get all of this.